greg-hutchinson/agile/requirements-vs-design/PITCHME.md

 @snapend

 ---
-## What Might This New I-Car Look Like?
+## What might this new I-Car look like?
 @snap[south span-65 fragment]
 ![](assets/img/icar.png)
 @snapend